energyquantified/eq-python-client/docs/userguide/metadata.rst

     <Place: key="pp-grohnde", name="Grohnde", kind=PRODUCER, fuels=['Nuclear'], location=[52.035641, 9.413497]>,
     ...

-Places are not very useful by themselves, but they have a list of all curves they are referring to.
+Places are not very useful by themselves, but they have a list of all referenced curves.
 Here you can see the actual production curve and the REMIT capacity curve for the German nuclear powerplant Brokdorf:

    >>> brokdorf = nuclear_powerplants[0]